eosnewmedia/TransformerBundle/README.md

         'complex' => true,
         'methodClass' => 'Own\Validation\UserValidation', // Class name, including namespace
-        'method' => 'yourMethod', // Method to call 'options' => array(
+        'method' => 'yourMethod', // Method to call
-            // your needed options for the configuration of 'username' )
       )
     );